fuzzylogicxx/fuzzylogic/posts/javascript-organisation-with-es6-modules.md

 ---
 It’s beneficial for any non-trivially sized JavaScript codebase to be organised into small, maintainable “modules” rather than monolithic files.
 To date, though, the ability to write JavaScript which includes other JS code on-demand (y’know, using `import` or `require`) has been confined to non-browser contexts with Node.js and web applications which include a _bundler_ that compiles ES6 `import` and `export` down to ES5 code supported by web browsers.

 However in Spring 2017, ES6 module functionality became available _natively_ in all modern browsers.
-That means an HTML file can use `<script type="module">` to include a script which uses ES modules.
-It’s complicated though, with many factors to consider and many competing opinions on best practice.
+With `<script type="module">` an HTML page can include a script which uses `import` and `export`.
+The question of “should we use it?” is another matter; tt’s complicated, with many factors to consider and many competing opinions on best practice.

 - Heydon Making Future Interfaces https://www.youtube.com/watch?v=dAIckpwW9ds
 - https://gomakethings.com/why-combine-javascript-files/ (“if you’re using imports (either CSS or JS) for dependency management, even if you have HTTP/2 enabled you should still combine your files for performance reasons.”)